Parking for ambulance, but no house numbers , maybe it's up to the patient to find the ambulance.

 Post codes often contain multiple house numbers.

 There is a lot to be said about the importance of a house number looking good.
-But house numbers are especially important for another reason.
-Locating us in an emergency.
+However, house numbers are especially important for another reason.
+Locating our home in an emergency.

 Drive down your road as fast as you safely can within the speed limit (don't break the law or you may inadvertently be the one wasting the emergency services time), to see the problem for yourself, ask your passenger to count how many house numbers you cant see.